ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-hub-spoke.md

 After deploying your IBM Cloud infrastructure, it’s essential to **verify connectivity and ensure that all resources are operational**.
 This section guides you through accessing the jumpbox, testing private workload server connectivity, and preparing for application deployment.

-**Tip**: Open the architecture diagram in a separate tab to keep a view of how we’re progressing through the test environment: Hub and Spoke VPC Diagram
+Open the architecture diagram in a separate tab to keep a view of how we’re progressing through the test environment: Hub and Spoke VPC Diagram
-{: note}
+{: tip}

 ### Get Your Infrastructure Outputs
 {: #tim-infra-outputs}